08 Feb Three Things Lego Can Teach Us about Digital Coaching

 So it seems that both Lego and digital coaching need to be part of a broader structure, must service an agreed-upon goal, and support experiential learning to cement the learning.

-How could you apply these three Lego lessons in your organization’s digital coaching programs?
+How could you apply these three Lego lessons in your organization’s automated coaching programs?